Exploring the abandoned sanatoriums in the Georgian town of Tskaltubo is our kind of urbexing…

-We found out about this Soviet-styled hotel from a fantastic map documenting Soviet-era mosaics in Georgia.
+We found out about this Soviet-style hotel from a fantastic map documenting Soviet-era mosaics in Georgia.
 Entitled ‘Soviet Modernism and Soviet Period Mosaics in Tbilisi’, the map covers a much wider area than Tbilisi.
 There were two large mosaics to see – one on the exterior of the building and another inside.
 According to one of the residents, it used to be the hotel’s restaurant.

 Bathhouses & Spas

 Tskaltubo had nine imaginatively-named bathhouses or ‘springs’, located in the central park and consisting of thermal baths and treatment rooms.
 The healing properties of the water in Tskaltubo claim to cure some sixty diseases.
 Of the nine buildings, three are currently in use: Bathhouses Number 1, 3, and 6.
 As part of Tskaltubo’s regeneration plan, all nine bathhouses will eventually be renovated and put back into full use.